-Finding a job and earning money are important life skills for teens.
-Roadblocks such as age limits, driver's licenses, and tedious interview processes previously kept many teens out of the market.
+Finding a job and earning money are essential life skills for teens.
+Unfortunately, roadblocks such as age limits, transportation, and tedious interview processes previously kept many teens out of the market.
 Yet the rise of online jobs has now removed many of those barriers.
 Wondering how to earn extra cash as a teenager?
 Here are 18 ways to get started.

-Either way, most online opportunities are perfect for teenagers because they are available immediately and require little to no prior experience.
-Some jobs have minimum age requirements or require parental consent, so check each position.
-Still, most opportunities are available to teens as young as 13.
+Either way, many online opportunities are perfect for teenagers because they are available immediately and require little to no prior experience.
+Of course, some jobs have minimum age requirements or require parental consent, so check each position.
+Still, many opportunities are available to teens as young as 13.

 Best Online Jobs for Teens

 If ever there were a way to earn money that seemed to be perfect for teens, it's getting paid to play video games on their phone.
 Older teens can earn real money rewards for playing online games in their free time.

 This is one of the best ways for teens to earn a little extra cash, as it doesn't require hard work or special skills.
 However, they likely won't earn as much money as they would at a real part-time job.

 Most mobile apps that pay you to play games are Android-only apps.
 Simply download the mobile app, choose your favorite games to play, and get paid.

 Here are a few options to try:

 2. Completing Online Surveys

 Taking online surveys will not get you a six-figure income, but it is some pretty easy money for work you can do in your spare time.